 Regarding the onions used, most Greeks certainly associate stifado with the small stifado onion, but it is not entirely without alternatives.
 In the Peloponnese, I've been served stifado made with full-sized white onions, so that option exists, too (in that case, go for the same weight of onion as meat and follow the recipe as given, adding a few minutes to stage 2).

 The combination of herbs and spices used in stifado varies greatly, according to personal tastes.
 For example, many versions omit the cumin, the nutmeg, the cloves and/or the cinnamon.
 Some even add a little sugar.
-In my version, the balanced combination of allspice, cinnamon and cumin is central to the resulting flavour and aroma, with the tomato doing its bit in the background, but there is room for experimentation.
+In my version, the balanced combination of juniper, cinnamon and cumin is central to the resulting flavour and aroma, with the tomato doing its bit in the background, but there is room for experimentation.

 Stifado is just one of the typically Greek slow-cooked dishes.
 If you are curious to try them in their natural environment, you should consider joining us on one of our cultural and archaeological tours or cruises in Greece!